-My role is a voluntary one.
-It focuses on three areas of research: maintaining and extending the existing online research resources on the Gallery's website as described below, providing information on the Gallery's collections online, and pursuing other research on portraiture and related subjects.
-In addition, I am taking up the role of Editor for the Walpole Society's annual volume devoted to publishing source material and other original research into the history of British art.
-I work at the Gallery on Fridays but otherwise am researching in libraries and collections.
+Research Fellow.
+A voluntary role focusing on three areas of research: maintaining and extending the existing online research resources on the Gallery's website as described below, providing information on the Gallery's collections, and pursuing other research on portraiture and related subjects.
+Additionally, Editor for the Walpole Society's annual volume devoted to publishing source material and other original research into the history of British art.

-I retired as Chief Curator in 2012.
-I joined the National Portrait Gallery in 1983 as 18th Century Curator, and before that worked at Leeds City Art Gallery and Temple Newsam House, and at the Iveagh Bequest, Kenwood, Marble Hill House and Ranger’s House.
-Exhibitions that I have organised include English Baroque Sketches (1974), Thomas Hudson: portrait painter and collector (1977), Handel: a celebration of his life and times (1985), The Art of the Picture Frame: Artists, Patrons and the Framing of Portraits in Britain (1996) and Icons and Idols: Commissioning Contemporary Portraits (2006).
-In a voluntary capacity, I was a member of various National Trust committees, 1969-2002.
+Chief Curator until 2011.
+Joined Portrait Gallery in 1983 as 18th Century Curator.
+Before that worked at Leeds City Art Gallery and Temple Newsam House, and at the Iveagh Bequest, Kenwood, Marble Hill House and Ranger’s House.
+Organized exhibitions on English Baroque Sketches (1974), Thomas Hudson: portrait painter and collector (1977), Handel: a celebration of his life and times (1985), The Art of the Picture Frame: artists, patrons and the framing of portraits in Britain (1996) and Icons and Idols: Commissioning Contemporary Portraits (2006).
+Member of various National Trust committees in a voluntary capacity, 1969-2002.